 On the other hand, joint custody is when both parents have shown they can provide for and care for the child.
 The court will grant joint custody, enabling both spouses to spend equal time with the child.
 For example, one parent gets custody of a child three days a week while the other gets the rest of the week.

 What is a Contested Custody?

-Now that you understand what child custody means, let’s explore what a contested custody means.
+Now that you understand what child custody means, let’s explore what contested custody means.
 A contested child custody case is emotionally draining and involves a significant financial investment.

-When you have a contested divorce, both spouses cannot agree on divorce-related issues, and child custody is likely one of them.
+When you have a contested divorce, both spouses cannot agree on divorce-related issues, and child custody is likely to be one of them.
 There are differences in the law for each state regarding child custody in a contested divorce, so you need an experienced contested divorce attorney to provide legal advice.

 How is the Contested Custody Decided?

 The most important thing you must be aware of when you enter a contested custody battle is how the custody is determined.
 First, children who are aged 14 and above have the option to choose which parent they want to live with.
 While the judge still makes the final decision, the child’s selection can be a factor in deciding the child custody in a contested divorce.
 The judge will always defer to the child’s wishes, but since each divorce situation is unique, they have to consider other factors in the decision.
 The goal of the judge is to preserve the child’s best interests.